 Congratulations to the prize winners of the 18th Annual SIS Undergraduate Research Symposium:

-Best Paper Award: William Kakenmaster, "Indigenous Identity, Land Tenure, and Human Rights: The Case of the Marlin Mine in San Miguel Ixtahuacán, Guatelmala"
+Best Research Paper: William Kakenmaster, "Indigenous Identity, Land Tenure, and Human Rights: The Case of the Marlin Mine in San Miguel Ixtahuacán, Guatelmala"

 Jennifer Bradley, "Understanding Refugee Identity in a Globalizing World."